Note: This post contains affiliate links. You may read my disclosure here.

 I have been a fan of Girls Who Code for many years (in fact following them on social media has made me interested in learning more coding myself).
 I recently found out about the Girls Who Code book series in an email from a children’s book editor at Penguin Random House.
 They have published Girls Who Code books for all ages: babies, through middle school, plus a journal and activity book.
-You can click here to learn more about the books and to order them from the publisher’s website, and you may order them on Amazon by clicking here.
+You can learn more about the books from the publisher’s website, and you may order them on Amazon by clicking here.

 There are 4 books in the Baby Code series: Baby Code!, Baby Code!
 Music, Baby Code!
 Art, and Baby Code!
 Play, all by Sandra Horning with art by Melissa Crowton.
 They have adorable illustrations and are all similar in basic content and style (baby’s everyday activities can be done digitally with code).
 The Baby Code! book is about everyday items in a baby’s life.
 The Music, Art, and Play books are focused specifically on each of those topics applied in the baby’s everyday life.